Metformin For Type 2 Diabetes

 first test your blood, then contact your doctor immediately.
 If you are

-taking a combination pill, the other drug may be the cause. - You should take this medication each day to feel the effects.
+taking a combination pill, the other drug may be the cause.

 It